Lakelezz/hey_listen/CONTRIBUTING.md

 Contributions to `Hey_Listen` should be made via pull requests.
 Issues display development-plans or required brainstorming, feel free to ask, suggest, and discuss!
+The `Master`-branch contains the latest release.

 ## Pull Request Checklist

-- If you want to work on an issue, check if you are working on the right branch.
-Some issues have milestones assigned, each milestone represents a version and each version owns a branch.
+- If a pull requests breaks the current API, use the `unstable-changes`-branch, otherwise `stable-changes`.

-- Commits shall be as small as possible, compile and pass all tests.
+- Commits shall be as small as possible, compile, and pass all tests.

-- Make sure your code is formatted as `rustfmt` would format it, unless `rustfmt` goes _crazy_ and dismembers everything :' )
+- Make sure your code is formatted with `rustfmt` would format it, unless `rustfmt` goes _crazy_ and dismembers everything :' )

 - If you fixed a bug, add a test for that bug.
 Unit-Tests belong inside same file's `mod` named `tests`, integrational tests belong inside the `tests`-folder.